DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle-cli/README.md

 Provided the XOM has been generated in ../vehicle-lifecycle-decision-service/output, the following command deploy it to the RES:
 'npm run deployXom'

+WARNING: the deployment feature added to this demo to deploy the XOM to the RES via a Blockchain transaction is not completely safe.
+If the deployXom transaction is rolled-back, the side effect on the RES has still been made and further executions will use the deployed XOM.
+The mechanism needs to be enhanced to handle the case where the deployXom transaction is rolled-back.

 # deploying a Decision Service

 The rules of a Decision Service needs to be deployed to the Rule Execution Server running in each peer node of the Blockchain.